 Norman Williams Public Library features over 70,000 offerings among books and media and truly has something for any reader within its historic walls.
 This site is now known as The Green in Woodstock, a popular gathering space in the city.

 The library is a local icon and is made from beautiful pink sandstone.
 It draws in locals and those visiting Woodstock to experience a unique piece of New England history and literature within its walls.

 The library welcomes adults and children alike, with a lovely Children’s Room for quiet time, reading, story hours, and summer reading events for kids of all ages.
 The library offers art classes, movie screenings, crafts, art talks, lectures, and much more for older children and adults every week.

 See Related: Things to Do in Middlebury, Vermont

 Located in Quechee, Vermont, on Route 4, the Quechee Gorge is a stunning site about 15 minutes east of Woodstock.
 Known as one of Vermont’s most spectacular and jaw-dropping natural wonders, Quechee Gorge features several waterfalls, hiking trails, and many lookout points where you can marvel at “Vermont’s Little Grand Canyon.

 The gorge itself is 165 feet deep, the deepest in the state of Vermont.
 At the bottom of the gorge, you’ll find the Ottauquechee River, a popular swimming area that locals love.
-Visitors will enjoy amazing views of the river and the Quechee Gorge, along with the Quechee Gorge Bridge.
+Visitors will enjoy amazing views of the river, the Quechee Gorge, and the Quechee Gorge Bridge.

-On one side of the bridge, you’ll find the Visitor Center and a gift shop with many Vermont souvenirs.
-You can park on the other side and walk across the bridge, taking in the incredible views below and all around you.
+You’ll find the Visitor Center and a gift shop with many Vermont souvenirs on one side of the bridge.
+You can park on the other side and walk across the bridge, enjoying the incredible views below and all around you.
 For an amazing stay near the village of Quechee, consider booking this awesome country townhome with mountain views.